Functions

 When a function is called with a borrow argument:

-1. The address of the argument place is passed to the callee.
-For a field access or array index argument, this is the address of that field or element (an out-of-bounds index causes a runtime panic before the call); for a place rooted at a by-ref parameter of the caller, it is computed from the pointer the caller received
+- Ordinarily, the address of the argument place is passed to the callee.
+For a field access or array index argument, this is the address of that field or element (an out-of-bounds index causes a runtime panic before the call); for a place rooted at a by-ref parameter of the caller, it is computed from the pointer the caller received.
+When the parameter type explicitly defines an argument-position view coercion (4.10:4), the caller instead materializes that view from the place and passes it using the representation specified by the type;

-3. After the call returns, the original variable is unchanged and still valid; a borrowed place is not moved out of its owner
+- After the call returns, the original variable is unchanged and still valid; a borrowed place is not moved out of its owner.

 struct Point { x: i32, y: i32 }